PAIR-code/deeplearnjs-legacy-loader/README.md

 # deeplearn.js legacy loader

 This repo provides the legacy loader for porting a TensorFlow model to deeplearn.js.
+Note that this loader is deprecated.

 ## Usage
 ```js